5 Common Misconceptions about Treating Sprained Ankles

 person holding ankle on white background

-The swelling you may experience is a clear sign that your body has begun the healing process.
+The swelling you may experience is a sign that your body has begun healing.
 Photo:

 ARZTSAMUI via Shutterstock